-All applicants must satisfy standard University baccalaureate entrance requirements in order to be admitted into the University and included in the interior design applicant pool.
-Enrollment in the interior design program is be based upon enrollment management criteria.
+All applicants must satisfy standard University baccalaureate entrance requirements in order to be admitted into the University and included in the interior design program.
 Transfer and change of major students are evaluated on grade point average as calculated by Southern Illinois University Carbondale.